lcsavb/autocusto/README.md

 Among its programs is the "High Cost Pharmacies," a service providing specialized medications for a wide range of chronic diseases.
 This service is utilized even by patients with private health insurance, as many of the substances provided are not covered by private policies.

-As of October 2023, the Brazilian minimum wage is R$ 1,320 (~250 euros).
+As of October 2023, the Brazilian minimum wage is R$ 1,320 (~ € 250).
 Thus, commonly used medications for prevalent conditions like Diabetes or Dyslipidemia can consume over 15% of a person's monthly income, rendering the treatment unaffordable without this assistance.
-Moreover, the program is also responsible for the dispensation of immunobiologics, oncological treatments, and drugs for rare diseases, which can cost thousands of dollars per month.
+Moreover, the program is also responsible for the dispensation of immunobiologics, oncological treatments, and drugs for rare diseases, which can cost thousands of euros per month.

 ## Bureaucracy